 You type "web development agency Brussels" into Google.
 You get twenty results, directories, three sponsored ads, and instant fatigue.
 Every page reads the same: "tailored solutions", "recognised expertise", "human approach".
 All you want to know is which one will actually deliver a website that works.

-This article is a practical guide, written from the point of view of a web development agency based in Brussels.
+This guide is written from the point of view of an independent web developer based in Brussels.
 Not a ranking, not an in-house comparison.
-A reading grid to separate agencies that produce websites that pay back from those that ship a lifeless brochure you'll forget about in six months.
+A reading grid to separate providers that produce websites that pay back from those that ship a lifeless brochure you'll forget about in six months.

 Why the choice of agency matters more than the choice of design